-My friend Mark is a rabbi, and although I’m not Jewish, we share similar opinions on many topics, both religious and secular.
-About this time last year, Mark sent me an email pointing out that in the celebration of Sukkot, the Feast of Tabernacles (which begins this evening), several stuffed foods are part of the standard menu.
+My friend Mark Hurvitz is a rabbi, and although I’m not Jewish, we share similar opinions on many topics, both religious and secular.
+Around this time of year in 2003, when I was in the midst of writing a series of articles about things that are stuffed, Mark sent me an email pointing out that in the celebration of Sukkot, the Feast of Tabernacles (which begins this evening), several stuffed foods are part of the standard menu.
 Nearly every cuisine around the world contains stuffed foods of one kind or another.
-In Italy, there’s gnocchi and ravioli; in China, stuffed wontons; in Greece, stuffed grape leaves; and in America, jelly doughnuts…just for example.
-So I had been intending to write something about this culinary phenomenon anyway, and I thought it was a remarkable coincidence that stuffed foods had special symbolic significance during a week when the site’s theme involved things that are stuffed.
-In honor of the occasion, I decided to repeat the theme and today’s topic this year.
+In Italy, there’s gnocchi and ravioli; in China, stuffed wontons; in Greece, stuffed grape leaves; and in America, jelly doughnuts…among many other examples.
+I had been planning to write about stuffed foods anyway, and I was delighted to add this new information to my list.

 Sukkot (also spelled Sukkoth or Succoth) is a Jewish harvest festival that lasts seven or eight days each fall.
 The translation “Feast of Tabernacles” or “Feast of Booths” refers to the sukkot, portable booths or huts the ancient Israelites lived in while wandering in the desert.
 The biblical reference (or, rather, one of several) states:

 Now, the fifteenth day of the seventh month, when you have gathered in the produce of the land, you shall keep the festival of the Lord…You shall live in booths for seven days; all that are citizens in Israel shall live in booths, so that your generations may know that I made the people of Israel live in booths when I brought them out of the land of Egypt; I am the Lord your God.

 —Leviticus 23:39–43 (and I hope you’ll pardon my Gentile spelling)